scpwiki/wikijump/deepwell/README.md

 -->

 DEEPWELL is an experimental backend system to provide core wiki operations via an API for Wikijump.
+This is intended as an internal API consumed by the web server as part of its logical tasks.

 The lint `#![forbid(unsafe_code)]` is set, and therefore this crate has only safe code.